Borosilicate glass: Physical characteristics

 330 F, whereas soda–lime glass can withstand only about a 100 F change in temperature.
-This is why typical kitchenware made from traditional soda–lime glass will shatter if a vessel containing boiling water is placed on ice, but Pyrex or other borosilicate laboratory glass will not.
+This is why typical kitchenware made from traditional soda–lime glass (including some modern Pyrex kitchenware) will shatter if a vessel containing boiling water is placed on ice, but borosilicate-glass Pyrex or other borosilicate laboratory glass will not.

 Optically, borosilicate glasses are crown glasses with low dispersion (Abbe numbers around 65) and relatively low refractive indices (1.51–1.54 across the visible range).

 During manufacture, molten borosilicates tend to have higher liquid 'fragilities' than silicates.
 This refers to the fact that the viscosity of the molten glass varies more rapidly than exponentially with temperature, and is said to be super-Arrhenian, with the fragility index increasing with boron content.
 This behaviour can be partly explained by structural changes, including reversible depolymerisation of the glass network upon heating, concomitant with changes in the boron bonding environment, from tetrahedral four-coordinated at lower temperatures, toward trigonal planar three-coordinated at higher temperatures.

 Families

 For the purposes of classification, borosilicate glass can be roughly arranged in the following groups, according to their oxide composition (in mass fractions).
 Characteristic of borosilicate glasses is the presence of substantial amounts of silica (SiO_{2}) and boric oxide (B_{2}O_{3}, >8%) as glass network formers.

 The amount of boric oxide affects the glass properties in a particular way.
 Apart from the highly resistant varieties (B_{2}O_{3} up to a maximum of 13%), there are others that – due to the different way in which the boric oxide is incorporated into the structural network – have only low chemical resistance (B_{2}O_{3} content over 15%).
 Hence we differentiate between the following subtypes.

 Non-alkaline-earth

 The B_{2}O_{3} content for borosilicate glass is typically 12–13% and the SiO_{2} content over 80%.
 High chemical durability and low thermal expansion (3.3 × 10^{−6} K^{−1}) – the lowest of all commercial glasses for large-scale technical applications – make this a versatile glass material.

 High-grade borosilicate flat glasses are used in a wide variety of industries, mainly for technical applications that require either good thermal resistance, excellent chemical durability, or high light transmission in combination with a pristine surface quality.
 Other typical applications for different forms of borosilicate glass include glass tubing, glass piping, glass containers, etc. especially for the chemical industry.